 Example: A family with $25,000 income and 2 children:

-• Tax liability: likely $0 (income is below standard deduction)
+• Tax liability: likely $0 (income is below the standard deduction for their filing status)

 • ACTC: 15% × ($25,000 - $2,500) = $3,375 (capped at $1,700 × 2 = $3,400)